sagar110224/Tool_to_extract_Research_paper_details/README.md

 It returns a list of dictionary of length number_of_papers.
 Each dictionary has following details:
 1. URL: Website URL on which research paper is available
 2. Title: Title of research paper
+3. year: Year of publication of research paper
-3. Authors name: Authors of research paper
+4. Authors name: Authors of research paper
-4. DOI: DOI of research paper
+5. DOI: DOI of research paper
 P.S.:
 - those research papers are included in the dictionary for which all four details are present
 - Change the path of ChromeWebdriver at line number 17